Codecademy/docs/content/mysql/concepts/expressions/expressions.md

 ---
-title: "Expressions in MySQL"
+Title: "Expressions in MySQL"
-description: "Learn about expressions in MySQL, which are combinations of values, operators, and SQL functions that evaluate to a value."
+Description: "Learn about expressions in MySQL, which are combinations of values, operators, and SQL functions that evaluate to a value."
-subjects:
-  - SQL
+Subjects:
-  - Databases
+  - 'Code Foundations'
-  - MySQL
+  - 'Computer Science'
-tags:
+Tags:
-  - expressions
+  - 'Arithmetic'
-  - SQL functions
+  - 'Concatenation'
-  - MySQL queries
+  - 'MySQL'
-  - database operations
+  - 'Values'
 CatalogContent:
   - 'mysql'
 ---